Why talk to me about Edge SEO?

 You can also read my post talking about using Cloudflare Workers for SEO, on Cloudflare’s blog.

-I also helped develop the Sloth Cloudflare Worker Generator tool, an open-source piece of software that enables SEOs of all Dev ability to produce Cloudflare Worker code bundles (and one click deploy), making the technology open and accessible to all.
+I also helped develop the Sloth Edge SEO Tool, an open-source piece of software that enables SEOs of all Dev ability to produce Cloudflare Worker code bundles (and one-click deploy), making the technology open and accessible to all.